Red route: London

+Red routes in London are known as Transport for London red routes, officially known as the Transport for London Road Network (TLRN).

 High accident rates

 In Somerset, the local road safety partnership has designated some of the A roads within the county as red routes, indicating that they have a higher than average accident rate.

 The term has been similarly used to denote dangerous routes in Northamptonshire.
 It was not clear whether the scheme would be maintained following the 2013 closure of the Road Safety Partnership whose initiative it was.

 Lincolnshire has a scheme similar to the Northamptonshire one.

 The county of Cheshire, including the town of Warrington, also use the idea of red routes to designate roads with historically high accident rates.

 The former Suffolk speed camera organisation chose the expression red route to denote routes where high levels of accidents justify the frequency use of mobile speed cameras.

 Leicestershire County Council elected in 2008 not to implement a red route scheme, believing it can be misleading and arbitrary.
 It believes in identifying or solving individual danger spots instead.